ezavesky/udnd_09_robo_replacements/README.md

 ## Design and Gameplay
 Extensive design, testing, and scope tracking is documented in [design docs](docs/design.pdf).

+### Runtime
+The application was designed and tested to run in both the Vive and Oculus environments.
+By default, it will attempt to use the SteamVR framework, but you can switch the VR engine by selecting other options in a combo-box in the top right.
+This strategy (powered by the [VRTK engine](https://vrtoolkit.readme.io/) even allows testing via keyboard with no VR engine at all.

+A compiled version of the application is accessible in multi-part files ``build_robo_replacements_parts.zip``.
+Standatd unzip software should correctly reassemble the files and unzip automatically.
+Additionally, the supplemental learner software (currently, it only collects samples) is included in the file ``build_learner3d.zip``.

 ### User Feedback
 User feedback was sampled both for individual design elements as well as longer play sessions.
 Check out the [design docs](docs/design.pdf) for more verbose logging and discussion.